 There is a common misconception that there are no warning signs for people that are successful at completing suicide.
 Many people have thought that individuals who do want to commit suicide don't talk about it or try to hide their suicide ideation and the ones that do talk about are asking for help and don't plan to go through with suicide.
 These are dangerous assumptions to make.
 There are many warning signs of suicide and suicide ideation that are either behavioral, physical, cognitive, or psychosocial.

 - Talking about death, dying, or not being around in the future

-- Using phrases that make death sound like certainty, "When I am gone," "If I were to kill myself…"
+- Using phrases that make death sound like an option such as "When I am gone," "If I were to kill myself…"

 - Saying goodbye or making amends with loved ones

-- Collecting items that are harmful or possibly harmful
+- Collecting items that are harmful or potentially dangerous

 - Social withdraw